Regulation of the European Parliament and Council of 4 July 2012 on OTC derivatives, central counterparties and trade repositories (EMIR)

 Hence, the definition of 'derivative contract' includes options, futures, swaps, forward rate agreements and other derivative contracts in relation to a extensive range of underlyings, but excludes spot transactions (physically settled transactions which settle by T+2 or within the period generally accepted in the market as the standard delivery period for the relevant underlying).

 Emission allowances traded spot are not covered by EMIR since the term 'derivative contract' defined in EMIR does not include such a product.
+This qualification is not changed by MiFID II amendments, even though emission allowances in themselves are classified by MiFID II as financial instruments.

 Under MiFID II derivatives on emission allowances are financial instruments (Section C4) and, consequently, EMIR instruments.